-There are several ways to install Python on Linux, that is, if you need to install it at all!
+There are several ways to install Python on Linux if you need to install it at all!

 Most Linux distributions include Python.
 Many will include both Python 2 and Python 3.